 - Exciting sessions for whole family at EmiratesLitFest include a session all about the splendiferous words of Roald Dahl

-Dubai, UAE, XX January: Fabulous fun and frivolity for all the family is guaranteed at the 2020 Emirates Airline Festival (4-9 February).
+Dubai, UAE, January: Fabulous fun and frivolity for all the family is guaranteed at the 2020 Emirates Airline Festival (4-9 February).
 From exploring the universe, to saving the planet; whizzpopping poppyrot to frobscottling facts of Roald Dahl; plus an unmissable finale to raise funds for child refugees, it’s happening at the Emirates LitFest in one action-packed weekend!

 Revel in Roald Dahl’s Rotsome and Repulsant Words with Fiona Ross and Sara-Jane Arbury, who’ll be bringing oodles of foulsome fun with wacky word games, mouth manglers, shouting matches and whizzpopping poppyrot as well as some frobscottling facts.
 Roald Dahl’s anarchic words lets children discover etymologies, definitions, and fascinating language facts along the way.